SAP-samples/abap-cheat-sheets/08_EML_ABAP_for_RAP.md

 > **💡 Note**<br>
 > - To reduce the complexity, the executable examples only focus on the technical side.
 ABAP classes play the role of a RAP BO consumer here.
 > - The examples do not represent real life scenarios and are not suitable as role models for proper RAP scenarios.
 They rather focus on the technical side by giving an idea how the communication and data exchange between a RAP BO consumer and RAP BO provider can work.
 Additionally, the examples show how the methods for non-standard RAP BO operations might be self-implemented in an ABAP behavior pool.
-> - Due to the simplification, the examples do not fully meet the requirements of the [RAP BO contract](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abenrap_bo_contract_glosry.htm) in many respects.
+> - Due to the simplification, the examples do not entirely meet all requirements of the [RAP BO contract](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abenrap_bo_contract_glosry.htm) and do not represent semantic or best practice examples.
 > - You can check out the "RAP calculator" example using the preview version of an SAP Fiori Elements UI.
 See the comments in the class for more information.
 > - The steps to import and run the code are outlined [here](README.md#-getting-started-with-the-examples).
 > - [Disclaimer](README.md#%EF%B8%8F-disclaimer)